dbcook/openrocket-database/README.md

 ## Release Notes

+0.9.1.4 - 8 Oct 2018
+* Fixes
+   * Estes: PK-18 and all other 18" chutes: line length is in inches, not meters.

 0.9.1.3 - 2 Oct 2018
 * Additions
   * LOC: added phenolic tubes that recently appeared on the website

 0.9.1.2 - 24 Sep 2018
 * Fixes
   * Semroc: Nose cone shoulder lengths corrected to mfg drawings for: